AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 12. Carefully insert and screw-in QMX+ enclosure's top.

 # BOM (currenly writing this section, wait until I remove this warning!)
+Discalimer: I am not associated with any supplier and do not receiver any monetary or other benefit from referring to their products!
+I am using USA suppliers, other regions have better suppliers for BOM sourcing
 ## QMX+
  - Various female pin Connectors TBD
 ## ATU